-Overall Yard revenue is expected to increase slightly (\$33,404) over 2018 levels, though 2018 was an aggressive year for revenue growth.
+Overall Yard revenue is expected to increase slightly, by \$33,404, over 2018 levels, which was an aggressive year for revenue growth.
 The Shipyard storage revenue is anticipated to decrease 5% due to the loss of a key tenant.
 This loss should be offset by focused efforts to bring in other vessels and business by Port staff.

 The Boatyard is expected to increase in both hoist revenue and storage with direct marketing by both the Port staff and Marine Trades.
 Also, both the 70 and 75-ton hoists should remain in service during the coming year.
 Additionally, the Port staff, in partnership with the Marine Trades, developed a pricing rate for longer term storage of vessels with the intent of driving significantly higher numbers of vessels into the Boatyard.
-The discounted rate will be in effect until September, when it will be examined to determine if the rate effectively increased demand and use of the Boatyard, as anticipated.
+The discounted rate is estimated to be in effect until September, when it will be examined to determine if the rate effectively increased demand and use of the Boatyard, as anticipated.

-Long term storage and ancillary revenue from the aforementioned efforts should also increase these line items modestly.
-With the reduction in operating expenses, the net effect should be a positive net income from operations of \$94,443.
+With the reduction in operating expenses and modest revenue increases, the net effect should be a positive net income from operations of \$95,443.